graphadvantage/neo4j-binary-cosine-similarity/README.md

 We are going to build a simple recommendation engine that has knowledge of what marketing activities are responsible for driving leads (using marketing attribution modeling) and what sequence of marketing activities are most likely to cause a specific individual to convert to a lead (using k- nearest neighbor and binary cosine similarity).

-In Part 1. of this GraphGist I'll show you how we can leverage relationships to compute marketing attributions, resulting in multiple simultaneous attribution models.
+In Part 1, we'll leverage relationships to compute marketing attributions, resulting in multiple simultaneous attribution models that can be directly queried.

 In Part 2, we'll use the marketing attribution models and similarity measures to provide personalized marketing recommendations for individuals who have not yet converted to a lead.